osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 This section illustrates a very simple OMF application that feeds data into the PI Data Archive without sending any data to the AF server.

-Before you begin, you must register your application with the PI Data Collection Manager (DCM), obtain a Producer Token and Relay Ingress URL.
+Before you begin, you must register your application with the DCM, obtain a Producer Token and Relay Ingress URL.
 See the *DCM* user manual for more information.

 Step 1 – OMF message headers